pendialek/mcp-replicate/README.md

 ### 2. As Environment Variable

-Alternatively, you can set it as an environment variable if you're using another MCP client:
+Alternatively, you can set it as an environment variable:

 ```bash
 export REPLICATE_API_TOKEN=your_token_here